-- B4.4 Many issues will be capable of being dealt with bilaterally between the lead Whitehall Department and the devolved administrations. - B4.5 Even where EU issues require wider inter-departmental consultation, it may often be possible (as at present) to resolve the matter through correspondence; and the arrangements described in this document for copying papers widely to the devolved administrations will help to ensure that matters are resolved in this way wherever possible.
+B4.5 Many issues will be capable of being dealt with bilaterally between the lead Whitehall Department and the devolved administrations.

+B4.6 Even where EU issues require wider inter-departmental consultation, it may often be possible (as at present) to resolve the matter through correspondence; and the arrangements described in this document for copying papers widely to the devolved administrations will help to ensure that matters are resolved in this way wherever possible.
 EU business operates to an externally imposed timetable and the UK will need to determine its negotiating position in good time.
 Potential areas of contention will therefore be identified as early as possible, and every effort made to resolve them without escalating discussions to senior levels.

-B4.6 Where it is not possible to resolve matters bilaterally or by correspondence as described above, the Government envisage that such EU issues will be considered by the Joint Ministerial Committee in European format (paragraph A1.9 of the supplementary agreement on the JMC), which will bring together UK Ministers and Ministers of the devolved administrations to discuss non-devolved matters which touch on matters which fall within the responsibility of the devolved administrations, and where appropriate the treatment of matters falling within the responsibility of the devolved administrations in different parts of the UK.
+B4.7 Where it is not possible to resolve matters bilaterally or by correspondence as described above, the Government envisage that such EU issues will be considered by the Joint Ministerial Committee in European format (paragraph A1.9 of the supplementary agreement on the JMC), which will bring together UK Ministers and Ministers of the devolved administrations to discuss non-devolved matters which touch on matters which fall within the responsibility of the devolved administrations, and where appropriate the treatment of matters falling within the responsibility of the devolved administrations in different parts of the UK.
 In the case of EU matters, the JMC will be the forum for seeking to resolve differences between the UK Government and the devolved administrations.
 The procedure to be followed for handling EU business within the JMC is laid down in the supplementary agreement on the JMC.

-B4.7 The JMC meeting in this format has also adopted the following practices:
+B4.8 The JMC meeting in this format has also adopted the following practices:

-- Meetings will be held in advance of each scheduled European Council meeting and may be held more regularly; - The JMC Secretariat will endeavour to circulate at the outset of each year a forward timetable with suggested dates and agenda items for JMC(E) meetings with a view to ensuring that meetings are held on dates and at times on which Ministers from all administrations are able to attend; - Officials will meet around ten working days in advance of each JMC(E) to ensure in particular that the Devolved Administrations have an active role in agreeing the JMC(E) agenda and discussing draft papers; - JMC(E) papers will normally be circulated 48 hours in advance in line with normal Cabinet Committee arrangements although drafts will be circulated to devolved administrations further in advance whenever possible; - All administrations will be given the opportunity to clarify points in the minutes of JMC(E), meetings at Ministerial or official level in relation to their own interventions before the minutes are circulated more widely; and - Meetings of JMC(E) either at Ministerial or official level may take place on occasion in Belfast, Cardiff or Edinburgh.
+- Meetings will be held in advance of each scheduled European Council meeting and may be held more regularly; - The JMC Secretariat will endeavour to circulate at the outset of each year a forward timetable with suggested dates and agenda items for JMC(E) meetings with a view to ensuring that meetings are held on dates and at times on which Ministers from all administrations are able to attend; - Officials will meet around ten working days in advance of each JMC(E) to ensure in particular that the Devolved Administrations have an active role in agreeing the JMC(E) agenda and discussing draft papers; - JMC(E) meetings will be supported by high quality discussion papers normally introduced by the lead UK Minister.
+JMC(E) papers will be circulated at least 48 hours in advance in line

+- with normal Cabinet Committee arrangements although drafts will be circulated to devolved administrations further in advance whenever possible; - The JMC(E) will consider the UK's early influencing priorities based on a list provided by the Foreign Secretary and following publication of the European Commission's annual Work Programme. - All administrations will be given the opportunity to clarify points in the minutes of JMC(E), meetings at Ministerial or official level in relation to their own interventions before the minutes are circulated more widely; and - Meetings of JMC(E) either at Ministerial or official level may take place on occasion in Belfast, Cardiff or Edinburgh.

-B4.8 In the case of implementation of EU obligations, the wider provisions for resolution of vires disputes through reference to the Supreme Court will apply, with the UK Parliament and UK Ministers retaining the power, as provided under the devolution legislation, to legislate to implement EU obligations throughout the UK.
+B4.9 In the case of implementation of EU obligations, the wider provisions for resolution of vires disputes through reference to the Supreme Court will apply, with the UK Parliament and UK Ministers retaining the power, as provided under the devolution legislation, to legislate to implement EU obligations throughout the UK.